oreillymj/netty-mqtt-websocket-client/README.md

 # Netty Based Websocket MQTT Client

 ## Overview
-This is a very simple example of a MQTT client which support connecting to a broker using Websockets.
+This is a very simple example of a MQTT client which supports connecting to a broker using Websockets.
 SSL connections are currently unsupported.
 It is simply provided as a starting point for more complex implementations as I couldn't find amy other working examples.

 ## Building/Requirements
 The code is intended to be simply built/run in Intellij.
-I've also add a Maven POM.xml.
+I've also added a Maven POM.xml to pull dependencies.
-The code assumes the following files are within a 'libs' folder.
+Alternatively, the code requires that the following files are provided within a 'libs' folder.
-Not all maybe required, but it will ensure the code builds.
+Not all may be required, but having them will ensure the code builds.

 ````
 bcpkix-jdk15on-156.jar